criscara-dev/dendron-template/vault/computer-science.lang.javascript.react.md

 We are not using server-side routing so we cannot use traditional html tag and its attribute `<a href="">`;
 In React become `<Link to="">` tag; and where we want to use them we need to import: `import {Link} from 'react-router-dom'`

+## Created Container and Page components in order to sue Composition over Inheritance and avoid to reuse the same code in different places.

+- Use of `{props.children}` inside Parent component to show children content component.